 One of healthcare workers’ main frustrations is slow communication that can hamper their ability to do their jobs.
 Communication breakdowns between healthcare workers have a direct effect on patient care and can create unhappy patients, and can also be frustrating for the people trying to do their jobs.

 Improving communication between healthcare professionals offers immediate benefits, but the options to do that are myriad, expensive and sometimes risky.
-Additionally, large hospital systems and provider networks are often highly invested in legacy technology systems, and evaluating new mobile communication apps can seem more like a distraction than an imperative.
+Additionally, large hospital systems and provider networks are often highly invested in legacy technology systems, and evaluating new secure messaging apps can seem more like a distraction than an imperative.
 The healthcare industry, as a result, has been slow to adopt a solution for the type of fast, easy, cross-team communication that is so desperately needed.
-Unfortunately, many healthcare professionals have turned to SMS texting – which isn’t HIPAA compliant – to fill that gap.
+Unfortunately, many healthcare professionals have turned to SMS texting – which is not HIPAA compliant messaging – to fill that gap.

 - Accessibility: Giving providers a single, intuitive way to access information and people is essential so they don’t have to log into multiple platforms or risk moving information between different systems.
 HIPAA compliant texting apps can offer instant access to documents, images and resources directly inside of a conversation, so a provider doesn’t have switch apps (or context) to access critical information.